shreshtab/iceberg-lakehouse-hol/5_Time_Travel/README.md

 ### Using Time Travel in CDP

-This module demonstrates how to use the Time Travel feature with both SQL (using Hive) and Spark SQL within Cloudera Data Engineering (CDE).
+This module demonstrates how to use the Time Travel feature with both SQL (using Hive).

 - **SQL Example**: Use the Hive interface in CDW to run Time Travel queries based on snapshot timestamps or snapshot IDs.
-- **Spark SQL Example**: Use Spark in CDE to query historical data from a snapshot ID or timestamp.

-Both examples highlight how to retrieve data as it existed at a specific moment, making it useful for scenarios like auditing or compliance where access to historical data states is required.
+The example highlights how to retrieve data as it existed at a specific moment, making it useful for scenarios like auditing or compliance where access to historical data states is required.

 Remember to replace `${prefix}` with your actual user ID and `${create_ts}` or `${snapshot_id}` with the chosen timestamp or snapshot ID.